isc-projects/kea/doc/guide/hooks-radius.rst

 necessary attributes in the Access-Request message sent to the RADIUS server.
 However, once the DHCP client gets its address, it then renews by sending packets directly to the DHCP server.
-As a result, the relays are not able to insert their RAI options and the DHCP server can't send the Access-Request queries to the RADIUS server by using just the information from incoming packets.
+As a result, the relays are not able to insert their RAI options, and the DHCP server cannot send the Access-Request queries to the RADIUS server by using just the information from incoming packets.
 Kea needs to keep the information received during the initial Discover/Offer exchanges and use it again later when sending accounting messages.

 This mechanism is implemented based on user context in host reservations.
-(See `??? <#user-context>`__ for details about user context).
+(See :ref:`user-context` for details about user context).
 The host cache mechanism allows the information retrieved by RADIUS to be stored and later used for sending accounting and access queries to the RADIUS server.
-In other words, the host-cache mechanism is mandatory, unless you do not want RADIUS communication for messages other than Discover and the first Request from each client.
+In other words, the host-cache mechanism is mandatory, unless administrators do not want RADIUS communication for messages other than Discover and the first Request from each client.